mateusblm/validate-cpf/README.md

 # ValidateCPF
-# A simple system of validation of CPF using python!
+# A simple system about validation of CPF using python!